KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_integration_node_extrapolation/README.md

-# Integration to Node Extrapolation Tests
+# Integration Point to Node Extrapolation Tests

 This folder contains a series of tests to test the process that extrapolates integration point values to nodes.
 The functionality is found in `GeoIntegrationValuesExtrapolationToNodesProcess`.
 The meshes used are simple rectangular domains, built up using either a single 4- or 8-noded quadrilateral, or four 3- or 6-noded triangles.